 So, in what may be perceived as a surprise move by some, I am going to begin this series by arguing in favour of a significant, responsible investment in public transportation – not just rapid transit, but several modes of public transportation.
 I believe our future as a city depends upon it.

-Public transportation is a ‘common good’, and we all benefit when common goods are strong.
-Such an argument serves as the foundation from which support for any civic investment should begin.
-I also plan to make a case for how this investment will generate a ‘personal utility’, a mix of rational and perceived benefits to an individual making the investment and/or benefitting from it.
-The reason for walking you through this process is that the best public policy is one that balances the pursuit of the common good with respect for one’s personal utility – our freedom of choice.
+After all, public transportation is a ‘common good’, and we all benefit when a common good such as mobility is available, accessible and affordable.
+Similarly, any investment in public transportation should also generate a ‘personal utility’, a mix of rational and perceived benefits to an individual making the investment and/or benefitting from it.
+In my view, the best public policy is one that balances the pursuit of the common good with respect for one’s personal utility – our freedom of choice.

-This is the balance that the initial Shift BRT plan failed to strike, and why our city finds itself in such a divisive debate.
-Hopefully, my approach of building a case from a foundation of mutual respect, helps to diffuse some of the resistance so entrenched in each camp, and begins the process of finding common ground.
+Hopefully my alternative approach of building a case from a foundation of mutual respect, helps to diffuse some of the resistance so entrenched in each side of the debate over Shift, and begins the process of finding common ground.